auth0/Guardian.Android/README.md

 ### Enroll

 An enrollment is a link between the second factor and an Auth0 account.
-When an account is enrolled you'll need the enrollment data to provide the second factor required to verify the identity.
+When an account is enrolled, you'll need the enrollment data to provide the second factor required to verify the identity.
 You can create an enrolment using the guardian instance you just created.

-First you'll need to obtain the enrollment info by scanning a Guardian QR code or obtaining an enrollment ticket by email for example.
+First, you'll need to obtain the enrollment info by scanning a Guardian QR code or obtaining an enrollment ticket by email for example.

 Next you'll have to create a new pair of RSA keys for the new enrollment.
 The private key will be